Beneficiary and Contributor Audit Program (BCAP) and Supply Chain Audit Program (SCAP)

 • Lifeline program:

-• Lifeline program support passed through to subscribers
+• Beneficiary’s billing records to validate Lifeline support passed through to subscribers;

 • E-Rate program: